Summer Fun: In-person camps are back this year - Salisbury Post

 For families like the look of the program or for an experience that is mostly at-home Horizons is offering a rocket camp.
 Students will engineer their own rockets and meet at the end of the camp for launch day.

 There will also be two in-person camps.
-The junior naturalist camp will give kids some insight into flora, fauna and biomes with some fun outdoor survival skills thrown in for good measure.
+The junior naturalist camp will give kids some insight into flora, fauna and biomes, with some fun outdoor survival skills thrown in for good measure.

 Horizons will also offer an indoor camp using its in-house planetarium to teach students about the red planet and give them a bit of perspective on space.